 5. Additional Ways to Make A Profit from Podcasts

 A popular technique to squeeze more revenue out of a podcast is occasionally having a live talk show.
 You can charge for tickets to the show as well as collect information on the people attending the show.
 According to Andy Bowers, a podcaster and chief content officer of Panoply Media, live shows allow advertisers to know specifically who is hearing their advertisement which can pique advertisers’ interest in buying ad time.

 BBC History Magazine presents a podcast called Historyextra.
 The podcast host along with notable historians host live shows.
-Tickets to these shows cost 15 euros and the audience even has a chance to ask questions during a Q&A at the end of the show.
+Paying audience members even have a chance to ask questions during a Q&A at the end of the show.